Anwar3006/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints absolute path name of current working directory
+Display the contents list of your current working directory